PraesidentenGamer/Passwort-Sicherheitspruefung/README.md

    - Besuche [die Releases-Seite](https://github.com/PraesidentenGamer/Passwort-Sicherheitspruefung/tree/main) und lade die neueste `.exe` herunter.
 2. **Datei ausführen**:
    - Doppelklicke auf `passwort_sicherheitspruefung.exe`, um das Programm zu starten.

+ENGLISCH

+# Password security test

+## Description

+Password security test is a powerful tool for analyzing and evaluating the safety of passwords.
+It checks passwords based on various criteria and gives an assessment of strength and security.
+The program also offers recommendations to improve password security.

+The program is available both as a executable `.exe` file for Windows and as a source code so that it can be used flexibly.

+## features

+- Analysis of the password length and complexity
+- Check against frequently used passwords
+- Evaluation of entropy and security level
+- Recommendations to improve password security
+- Offline use possible (no data transfer to external server)

+## availability

+The program can be downloaded from the following formats:

+- ** executable file (`.exe`) ** for Windows users
+- ** Source code ** for users who want to compile or adapt the program themselves

+## installation

+### for Windows (`.exe` file)

+1. ** Download the latest version of the `.exe` file **:
+   -Visit [the releases page] (https://github.com/praesidentengamer/password-sicherheitpruefung/trree/main) and download the latest `.exe`.
+2. ** Run file **:
+   - Double -click on `password_icherheitpruefung.exe` to start the program.

+### for developers (source code)

+** Requirements **:
+- Python 3.8 or higher
+- Dependencies in `Requirements.txt`

 ### Für Entwickler (Quellcode)